litterat/litterat/100DaysOfCode.md

 Next steps list.
 A general list of things that could be done next in no particular order.

  litterat-bind
+ - Decide on implementation for embedded union (e.g. int | string ).
+ - Develop testcase for interface and abstract class unions.
+ - Define method to use unions in PepArrayMapper.
+ - Define way of using unions in PepMapMapper.
  - Look at @Field name overrides and develop some rules/errors to ensure no name conflicts.
  - Dates, timestamps and other atoms.
  - Create bind error examples and test edge cases.